-A typical application circuit using the THS7360 as a video buffer is shown in Figure 43.
-It shows a DAC or encoder driving the input channels of the THS7360.
+A typical application circuit using the THS7365 as a video buffer is shown in Figure 116.
+It shows a DAC or encoder driving the input channels of the THS7365.
 One channel is a CVBS connection while two other channels are for the S-Video Y'/C' signals of an SD video system.
 These signals can be NTSC, PAL, or SECAM signals.
 The other three channels are the component video Y'/P'B/P'R (sometimes labeled Y'U'V' or incorrectly labeled Y'/C'B/C'R) signals.
-These signals are typically 480i, 576i, 480p, 576p, 720p, 1080i, or up to 1080p60 signals.
-Because the filters can be bypassed, other formats such as R'G'B' video up to QXGA or UWXGA can also be supported with the THS7360.
+These signals are typically 720p, 1080i, or up to 1080p30 signals.
+If the video DAC / SOC samples at greater than 74.25 MHz, then 480i/576i or 480p/576p signals are also supported while effectively minimizing DAC images.
+Because the filters can be bypassed, other formats such as 1080p60 (also known as Full-HD or True-HD) and R'G'B' video up to UWXGA can also be supported with the THS7365.